Frequently Asked Questions

 - Can Dr. Pomeroy see me for conditions other than ADHD?

 I have chosen to limit my practice to ADHD and associated conditions.
-Anxiety, panic attacks, depression, behavioral issues in children commonly go along with ADHD, and all are within the area of my training and my experience of 26 years in general Family Medicine and 14 years (and counting here).
+Anxiety, panic attacks, depression, behavioral issues in children commonly go along with ADHD, and all are within the area of my training and my experience of 26 years in general Family Medicine and 18 years here (and counting ).
 We do not provide any Primary Care services.

 - * We are no longer enrolling New Patients as Primary Care Provider, nor do we provide general medical care for acute illnesses nor injuries.